 Merchant credits for most networks are indicated by the otype (transaction type)

 Z, but for Mastercard Banknet (credit), merchant transactions are processed as adjustments.
 These adjustments have the transaction code

 ADC and there is no corresponding authorization entry.
 Galileo sends both a

 SETL: setl event webhook and a

 BADJ: adj webhook when a merchant credit is settled for Mastercard Banknet.
-Also see Authorization and settlement transaction types in the Transaction Types enumeration.
+Also see the Authorization and settlement tables in the Transaction Types enumeration.

 For more information see Merchant credits in the Crediting Cardholder Accounts guide.